sangram2002/Insurance-Cost-Estimation-Healthcare-Analytics-Capstone-Project/README.md

 # Insurance-Cost-Estimation-Healthcare-Analytics-Capstone-Project
 **Author:** Sangram Keshari Patro

+Go this this link for the Deployment of this project:-  [Click to Open Deployment](https://healthcare-capstone-proj-o60ijkm.gamma.site/)
-Go this this link for the presentation of this project:-  https://healthcare-capstone-proj-o60ijkm.gamma.site/
+Go this this link for the presentation of this project:-  [Click to Open Presentation](https://healthcare-capstone-proj-o60ijkm.gamma.site/)

 ## 📌 Project Summary